adrianmrozo/ds/reports/project3.md

 `docker-up -f postgres.yml up` to start postgres and `docker-up -f pgadmin.yml up` to start pgadmin.
 Now we visit our localhost on port 8080 (pgadmin is running there) and insert the login data, we stored in the .yml file.

 Then we add a server in the GUI using the data displayed in the postgres.yml file.
-Check the server and see, that there has sample database been build.
+Check the server and see, that there has sample database been built.
 This means: postgres on docker container on server at pgadmin is up and running Success!!

 [Good guide](https://medium.com/better-programming/connect-from-local-machine-to-postgresql-docker-container-f785f00461a7) to start a database in PostgreSQL inside a Docker container and this [video](https://www.youtube.com/watch?v=sNXVP2suMA8), too.

 ***3.)
 Find a python-to-postgres-adapter***

 psycopg2 is the package of interest.
 Unfortunately `pip3 install psycopg2` gives a load of error messages.
 We therefore try `pip3 install psycopg2-binary`.
-According to several installation guides it it still possible to import psycopg in the python script.
+According to several installation guides it still possible to import psycopg in the python script.

 To write the python code we need data like user name, database name and port to connect to.
 We build and get those by the following lines: